ashleydavis/photosphere/mobile/frontend/README.md

 cd mobile/frontend
 ```

-To enable the frontend you must also run the [backend](../../backend/README.md).
+To enable the frontend you must first run the [backend](../../backend/README.md).

 ## Run the Webpack dev server